-The second table requests information on the annual gross statutory at two points of the salary range and other additional information:
+The third part of this sub-section (rows BS1 to BSE) requests information on the annual gross statutory at two points of the salary range and other additional information:

-- Row BS1: Minimum salary. - Row BS2: Maximum salary. - Row BS3: Is the school head allowance included in the reported salaries?
-If not, please explain. - Row BSE: when there is a school head allowance but the amount is not statutorily defined (e.g. it is to the discretion of schools), it should be indicated here and details on the allowance should be provided.
+- Row BS1: Minimum salary.

+- Row BS2: Maximum salary.

+- Row BS3: Is the school head allowance included in the reported salaries?
+If not, please explain.